wendellpiez/XMLjellysandwich/README.md

 `sourceLocation` should name the XML file you plan to deliver. `stylesheetLocation` should name your SEF. `xmljellysandwich_pack` identifies the entry point for the stylesheet (this names a template appearing in XSLTs produced by the starter-maker).
 Adjust as necessary for your XSLT.
 You are done with the host file.
 (You can come back.)

-Next, produce and adjust your XSLT as described below, or develop your own.
-Compile it using SaxonEE into SEF format.
+See examples of hosting pages in any of the projects in `docs`.

+#### XSLT compiled into SEF

+You may already have XSLT that is capable of performing the necessary transformations on the XML to render and present it in the browser.
+Or you may write it yourself.
+(Or you can produce a functional "starter" XSLT using the utility as described below.)

+In any case, you will need to compile it for SaxonJS or have it compiled, into Saxon's SEF notation (an XML application that configures an XSLT runtime.)
+You will need a licensed copy of Saxon or of a toolkit that contains it (such as oXygen XMl Editor/Developer) to do this.

+Again, all the projects in `docs` have XSLT files (at various stages of finish, with apologies) along with SEF files produced from them (for SaxonJS to deliver).

+##### XML source data

 Optionally, produce a normalized standalone XML file to share as source data.

-Copy the host file, 'resource' XML file, and compiled stylesheet (SEF) to your web site.

-Point your browser to your host file on the web site and let SaxonJS do the rest.
+### Give it a run

+If all resources are copied to a web site and links configured in the host file, are resolving correctly, SaxonJS should do the rest.
+Point your browser to your host file on the web site.
+This works on a local host or on the open web.
+After a client has a copy of the Javascript processor, it doesn't need a second.
+Transformation time, of course, depends on your XML and what the XSLT is being asked to do with it.

-## Components
+## XML Jelly Sandwich Components

 ### Starter XSLT maker